tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 OK, I think I have a plan here.
 I will work on this tomorrow.
 "Thanks for watching."
 (A wee shout-out to you-tuber James Sharman.)

+### continuing the challenge

+Hah.
+Started working on the "not hard to do" parser bit.
+IS hard!
+Because loops can be *nested*, doh!
+So a simple flag won't work, because when can you clear it?
+If you set the in-loop flag on beginning a `while`, and clear it when finishing the `while`, you just cleared it for a possible enclosing `while`:

+    while (foo)
+        while (bar)
+            break; // this is ok
+        break; // this is not ok but should be

+So the next obvious move is to make the in-loop variable an integer, incremented at the start of parsing a loop, decremented on the way out.
+That might be fine except for errors.
+In fact, cleaning up after an error is a problem no matter how the in-loop is marked.
+On an error, the parser has a "synchronize" method that tries to find the start of the next statement, skipping as many tokens as it needs to, which is indeterminate.
+Does it peel out of a loop, or not?

+OK, new policy: it is *not* a syntax error to write `break;` outside a loop.
+It is a *run-time* error.
+That would be one way to handle it.
+But that's not good either.
+It's the sort of error the compiler/parser ought to catch, not leave like a little cow-pie for the user to step into an unknown time ahead.

+I need a complete rethink.
+But!
+I got quite a ways into coding this, including modifying the list of valid tokens and regenerating the Stmt class (Make\_AST, from chapters ago) to have a .Break subclass.
+And now I'd like to back all that work out and... *shit* I have completely lost my Git discipline.
+If I was doing it right, I'd have started a *branch* before beginning, and then could reset out and that would be it.
+I didn't.
+Now I have to go back and clean up manually.